 As a trainer, I am always switching up my clients workouts.
-Each day, I give them something new and have them work different muscle groups.
-I advocate workout variation on my blog constantly.
-And today I want to give you a few ideas on how to structure your weekly workout routine.
+Each day, I give them something new.
+I design a workout schedule for each client that helps them constantly progress.
+If you are new to exercise, it can be difficult to create this type of structure for yourself.
+So, today I want to give you a few tips on building a structured workout routine.

-The first question you have to ask yourself when building a workout routine is: what are my fitness goals.
+The first question you should ask yourself when building a structured workout routine is: what are my fitness goals.
 Do you want to lose weight?
 Do you want to build muscle?
 Are you training for an endurance event?
-Take a moment to write down one big goal and five smaller goals.
+Take a moment to organize your goals, both big and small.
 These will help you create your routine.

 The second question you need to consider is: how often can I realistically workout each week?
 If you can commit 6+ hours a week to the gym, that is great!
-However, many people struggle to commit that amount of time to exercising at the beginning of a workout program.
-So be honest with yourself.
-How many times a week can you workout?
+However, many people struggle to commit that amount of time to exercise.
+So, be honest with yourself.
+How many times a week can you ACTUALLY workout?

 My three main tips for creating a workout schedule are: